Snapmaker/Snapmaker-English-Writing-Style-Guide/Snapmaker English Writing Style Guide.md

 * There ain't anything you can't do.
 * We gon' bring you the best experience ever!
-* What're the repeatability, max. travel length, backlash of the Linear Modules of three models?
+* What're the repeatability, max. travel length, and backlash of the Linear Modules of three models?
 * trynna, wanna, gonna
 * pp or ppl
 * w/